 Sometimes we impose our own goals and interests on our children.
 It is so important not to do that!
 Watch your child closely to see what they love to do!

-I hope this list was helpful for you!
-For more gift suggestions, click here for our Montessori Gifts for Kids article!
+I hope this list was helpful for you.
+For stocking stuffer ideas, check out our Montessori stocking stuffer guide.

 Tell me, what was your child’s favorite, and most utilized, gift was last year!
 Hoping to hear some great responses!